 Your Honda was designed as a rider-only ATV.
-It was not designed to carry a passenger.
-It can carry cargo on the cargo racks, however, carrying cargo anywhere else or carrying a passenger could interfere with your balance and control of the ATV.
+It was not designed to carry a passenger or cargo.
+A passenger or cargo could interfere with your ability to move around to maintain your balance and control of the ATV.